FejixGUI/fejix/README.md

 * **Simple API**:

-    It's (almost) just C.
+    It's just C.

-    No convoluted object-oriented metaprogramming magic gets in your way, regardless of whether you are using or developing the library.
+    No obscure object-oriented metaprogramming magic gets in your way.

+    ...except for the code that selects the right library backend at runtime/compile time.
+    That's just not possible to do without macros.

 * **Modular API**: